 Directs the USD Chapter of the American Indian Science and Engineering Society (AISES).

-Directs the annual week-long Healthcare Career Summer Camp for high school students in South Dakota and nearby areas of Iowa, Nebraska and Minnesota.
+Directs the annual Healthcare Career Summer Camp for high school students in South Dakota and nearby areas of Iowa, Nebraska and Minnesota.

 Directs the Diversity Dialogues Seminar series.